 master branch is what is used for the production environment of Looker.

 For advanced Git implementations, you can customize this workflow:

 - You can have your developers submit pull requests for your Git production branch, instead of allowing developers to merge their changes through the Looker IDE.
 See the Configuring project version control settings documentation page for details.

 - You can use the Git Production Branch Name field to specify which branch from your Git repository Looker should use as the target branch into which your Looker developers' branches are merged.
 See the Configuring project version control settings documentation page for details.

 - You can use advanced deploy mode for specifying a different commit SHA or tag name to deploy to your Looker production environment, instead of using the latest commit on the production branch.
 (If you want to deploy a commit from a different branch, you can use the advanced deploy mode webhook or API endpoint.)
 See the Advanced deploy mode documentation page for details.

 If you see a Configure Git button instead of the choices described in this section, you need to first set up Git for your project.

 The LookML IDE has several indicators that are displayed when you are in Development Mode and have uncommitted changes, as described in the Marking additions, changes, and deletions section of the Editing and validating LookML documentation page.

-You can get a difference summary for all files by using the View Uncommitted Changes option from the Git Actions panel:
+You can get a difference summary for all files by selecting the View Uncommitted Changes option from the Git Actions panel.

-In the Uncommitted Changes to Project window, you can see a summary of all the uncommitted, saved changes in all the project's files.
+In the Uncommitted Changes to Project window, Looker displays a summary of all the uncommitted, saved changes in all the project's files.
 For each change, Looker shows the following: